mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/vue_refs_focus_management/index.md

 ## Vue's `$nextTick()` method

 We want to set focus on the "Edit" Button when a user saves or cancels their edit.
-To do that, we need to handle focus in the `ToDoItem` component’s `itemEdited()` and `editCancelled()` methods.
+To do that, we need to handle focus in the `ToDoItem` component's `itemEdited()` and `editCancelled()` methods.

 For convenience, create a new method which takes no arguments called `focusOnEditButton()`.
 Inside it, assign your `ref` to a variable, and then call the `focus()` method on the ref.